Before #MeToo and changes at Seattle City Hall, a City Light worker spoke out

 The male manager wasn’t cited.

-Rocha says the investigations ignoredevidence and sought to discredit her.
+Rocha says the investigations ignored evidence and sought to discredit her.

 For example, the investigator rejected the panties allegation partly because she mistakenly said her interview had been June 17, 2016, rather than June 22, 2016.